Our approach to maximising your impact

 The findings were striking.
 The most cost-effective interventions were about 50 times more effective than the median, 23 times more effective than the average, and nearly 10,000 times more impactful than the least effective options.

-Our goal at Impactful Giving is to help you achieve the greatest good possible by recommending programs which can save or improve the highest number of lives per rupee.
+Our goal at Impactful Giving is to help you achieve the greatest good possible by recommending programs that can save or improve the highest number of lives per rupee

 How to maximise the impact of your donations

-At Impactful Giving, we gather and distil insights from leading research to identify and recommend high-impact giving opportunities.
+At Impactful Giving, we gather and distil insights from leading research to identify and recommend high-impact giving opportunities for you to maximize your impact.